bebopluvr/github.io/index.md

 * SQLite
 #### Webserver
 * Apache 2.4 with prefork [Multi-Processing Module (MPM)](https://doc.owncloud.org/server/10.0/admin_manual/installation/source_installation.html#apache-mpm-label) and mod_php

-Owncloud supports a broad array of system configurations.
-See [System Requirements](https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html#officially-recommended-supported-options) for a complete list of fully supported systems.
-This quickstart assumes that you have a system that meets requirements.

 ### Installing and Configuring Owncloud Servers